Denise Levertov was born 24 October 1923 and died 20 December 1997.

 - It is fatal to one’s artistic life to talk about something this is in process.

 Denise Levertov was an American poet.
 She created a body of poetry that reflected her beliefs as an artist and a humanist.
 Her Selected Poems include nature lyrics, love poems, protest poetry, and poetry inspired by her faith in God.
+Find out more about Denise at My Poetic Side.

 Please click here for our Literary Birthday Calendar